 Waitākere Ranges

-The Waitākere Ranges are a dominant feature of Auckland, located on the city's northwest side.
+The Waitākere Ranges are a dominant feature of Auckland City on the northwest side.
 The Ranges are very rugged, consisting of 20 million-year-old eroded supervolcanoes.
 The coast and valleys were settled by Māori, and the surrounding rugged hills were covered in ancient kauri forest.
 There is evidence of over 50 pā around the Ranges.
 The most well-known site today is Lion Rock at Piha, the location of Whakaari Pā.

 When Europeans arrived en masse in the 1840s/50s, they started harvesting the ancient kauri forest to build and furnish houses in Auckland.
 Fortunately, the logged land generally proved too rugged for agriculture or building.
 This, and an increasingly intense conservation viewpoint from the early 1900s, led to most of the Ranges being placed in parklands.
 Eventually, these were amalgamated into the Waitākere Ranges Regional Park.
 The park is the gem amongst Auckland City’s 28 regional parks, and the forest is well on the way to recovery.